kritiagarwal13/kritiagarwal13/README.md

 ### Hi there 👋
-I am an iOS enthusiast.
+I am an iOS enthusiast based in Dublin, Ireland.

 **About Me 🤷🏻‍♀️**